 Designing the LCCF is an intensive process that will only be successful if the design reflects the collective requirements and insights of the community.
 What science will you need to accomplish over the next 10 years?
 What technologies do you think are critical to the success of the design?

-Please consider adding your voice to the process by attending one of the events below, or by sending your thoughts to email@example.com.
+Please consider adding your voice to the process by attending a future LCCF planning event, or by sending your thoughts to email@example.com.

 For information on attending future workshops, please send an email to firstname.lastname@example.org.